shorepine/tulipcc/README.md

 - MIDI input and output
 - 575mA power usage @ 5V including display, at medium display brightness, can last for hours on LiPo, 18650s, or USB battery pack

+I've been working on Tulip on and off for years over many hardware iterations and hope that someone out there finds it as fun as I have, either making things with Tulip or working on Tulip itself.
+I'd love feedback, your own Tulip experiments or pull requests to improve the system.

 ## Usage and the Tulip API

 Tulip boots right into a Python prompt and all interaction with the system happens there.
-You can make your own Python programs with its built in editor and execute them, or just experiment on the Tulip REPL prompt in real time.
+You can make your own Python programs with Tulip's built in editor and execute them, or just experiment on the Tulip REPL prompt in real time.

 ### General